 Site Use

-The location of the home on a site is a crucial part of the preliminary design of the building project.
-Good location is a matter of balancing all aspects of a site, prioritising requirements, and considering how both site and building will impact on each other (for example, orientation for sun may conflict with views, or the easiest building platform may occupy the best outdoor living or garden spaces).
+Good location is a matter of balancing all aspects of a site, prioritising requirements and considering how both site and building will impact on each other (for example, orientation for sun may conflict with views, or the easiest building platform may occupy the best outdoor living or garden spaces).

-Good building location can enhance the energy efficiency and passive design features of a home, resulting in cost savings and greater comfort for the inhabitants.
+Good building location can enhance the sustainability, energy efficiency and passive design features of a home, resulting in cost savings and greater comfort for the inhabitants.

 •